allegro-agh-2022/Projekt-AF-KW-MM/README.md

 1. In services  directory create directory with service source code and build tool files.
 2. In service directory create Dockerfile that builds image of this service.
+3. Add service file name to settings.gradle in services directory.
-3. Add service to docker-compose file in root directory.
+4. Add service to docker-compose file in root directory.
-4. Add configuration to api gateway.
+5. Add configuration to api gateway.
-5. Add service name to strategy.matrix.Services in build-services, test-services, and snyk testing in build-and-push-to-prod and build-and-test-app workflows.
+6. [CI/CD] Add service name to strategy.matrix.Services in build-services, test-services, and snyk testing in build-and-push-to-prod and build-and-test-app workflows.
-6. Add loading build folder in load-builds action (.github/actions/load-builds).
+7. [CI/CD] Add loading build folder in load-builds action (.github/actions/load-builds).
 Just copy one of previous ones and change name.

 ### Virtual machine with application

 Whole application is automatically deployed on virtual machine.
 Machine is located in AGH WFiIS internal network, so whole communication need to be done through proxy of taurus.fis.agh.edu.pl.

 Internal ip of VM: 172.20.73.3